zskv-coding/MinecraftRivals/README.md

 ## Resource Pack

-The tablist uses the `pixel_uppercase` font for a nice look To see the custom font:
+The tablist uses the `pixel_uppercase` font for an authentic MCC look.
+To see the custom font:
 1. Create or download a resource pack with the `pixel_uppercase` font
 2. Place font files in `assets/minecraft/font/pixel_uppercase.json`
 3. Distribute the resource pack to players